TAURINE Overview Information

 - Congestive heart failure (CHF).
-Taking taurine seems to improve heart function and symptoms in patients with moderate heart failure (New York Heart Association (NYHA) functional class II) to severe heart failure (New York Heart Association (NYHA) functional class IV).
+Taking 2-3 grams of taurine by mouth one to two times daily for 6-8 weeks seems to improve heart function and symptoms in patients with moderate heart failure (New York Heart Association (NYHA) functional class II) to severe heart failure (New York Heart Association (NYHA) functional class IV).
 Some patients with severe heart failure rapidly improve from NYHA class IV to II after 4-8 weeks of treatment.
 Improvement seems to continue for as long as taurine treatment is continued, up to one year.

 - Liver disease (hepatitis).
-Taking taurine might improve liver function in patients with hepatitis.
+Early research suggests that taking 1.5-4 grams of taurine daily for up to 3 months improves liver function in people with hepatitis.

 - Cystic fibrosis.
 Taurine supplementation might be useful along with usual treatment to reduce fatty stools (steatorrhea) in children with cystic fibrosis.
 However, it does not seem to improve growth, lung function, or other symptoms of cystic fibrosis.

 - Mental performance.
-Early clinical research suggests that taurine, in combination with caffeine, can produce minor improvements in mental performance.
-It might improve attention and verbal reasoning, but doesn't seem to have any effect on memory.
+Early clinical research suggests that taurine, in combination with caffeine and B vitamins (Red Bull Energy Drink), can improve attention and reasoning in adolescents, but does not improve memory.